peter88213/nvhelp-de/source/section_view.rst

 Plotlinien
 ~~~~~~~~~~

-Here you can assign the selected section to the Plotlinien it belongs to.
+Hier kann man assign the selected section to the Plotlinien it belongs to.
 The assigned Plotlinien are displayed in a list in the order they are
 assigned to the section.